Autism is complex and varied, and there is a lot to learn about it!

 Forming social relationships

-Each child will have their own strengths and challenges, and may respond to treatments differently.
+Each child will have their own strengths and challenges, and may need different kinds of strategies.

 This is why it is so important to take the time to find out what works best for your child.
 There isn't a one-size-fits-all answer!